Critical Thinking for Schools

 - Create a classroom

-Share a class code or link so students can join (no login required) - Track progress
+Share a class code or link so students can join (no login required). - Track progress

-Optionally use accompanying worksheets and lesson plans (when available), then send students to the next lesson.
+Optionally, use accompanying worksheets and lesson plans (when available).
+Then send students to the next lesson.

 Critikid’s resources can be used for independent work, enrichment, homework, or whole-class instruction.
-They are suitable for homeschool families/co-ops, individual teachers, or entire schools.

 Choose the right plan for you

-Pick a subscription tier and billing interval.
+Pick a subscription type and billing interval.

-For teacher
+For teachers

-- 1 teacher
+- 1 teacher account

 - Access to all courses